MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 ## Module syntax

-To load classes from a PowerShell module:
+To load classes and enumerations from a PowerShell module:

 ```
 using module <module-name>